prasathmani/tinyfilemanager/README.md

 # Tiny PHP File Manager
 It is a simple, fast and small file manager with single php file.
+It is also a web code editor.
+It'll run either online or locally, on Linux, Windows or Mac based platforms.
+The only requirement is to have PHP 5+ available.
 <hr>
 <img src="screenshot.gif" alt="H3K | Tiny File Manager">